 Observations and assessment

 After vital signs are taken, assess your dog's anal area.
 The most common reason a dog's rectum may bleed is due to constipation.
 Check for obstructions and if there is a foreign object, do not attempt to remove it because the object could penetrate deeper into the intestines and attempting to remove it could cause irreparable damage.

 Look for signs of parasites, polyps, and tumors, all of which can cause rectal bleeding.
 Observe the anal sacs of your dog located on each side of the anus.
 If they appear swollen, the sacs may need to be emptied.

 If your dog is spurting blood, seek veterinary attention immediately.
 You can do a google search for emergency vet clinics in your area if your veterinarian is not available.

-If the dog is spurting blood, emergency veterinarian attention should be sought immediately.
-If the blood is occasional, minimal or only observed in stools, try changing the dog's diet.
-If the intermittent bleeding does not clear up within two days, see your vet.
-She can perform tests to determine the exact cause of the bleeding.
+If the blood is occasional, minimal, or only observed in the stools, try changing your dog's diet.
+If intermittent bleeding does not clear up within two days, see your vet who can perform tests to determine the exact cause of the bleeding.